This policy describes how we handle the personal information you provide to us via our website and online forms.

-If you are dissatisfied with a MCC decision regarding your Request for Correction, you can submit a Request for Reconsideration in the web form below.
+If you are dissatisfied with a MCC decision regarding your Request for Correction, you can submit a Request for Reconsideration through our website.
 To submit a Request for Reconsideration you should have already submitted a Request for Correction to MCC and received a response to that request.

 MCC is required to protect the information we collect and maintain about you, and we will not use the web to do business with you unless we can do so in a secure manner.
 We take reasonable precautions to maintain the security, confidentiality, and integrity of the information collected via the MCC website.